Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Conventional Channel Estimation Approaches

 \subsection{DNN-based Approach}

 To address the limitations of SP-based approaches, DNN-based approaches have been actively explored as a data-driven alternative.
-The key idea behind existing DNN-based methods is to leverage DNNs as a denoiser and an interpolator for channel estimation.
-Specifically, by modeling the DNN input as the noisy received pilot signal (i.e., ${\bf{Y}}_p$) and the output as the corresponding channel estimate (i.e., $\hat {\bf{H}}$), we train the DNN to learn a nonlinear mapping between ${\bf{Y}}_p$ and $\hat {\bf{H}}$.
+The key idea is to leverage DNNs as a denoiser and also an interpolator for channel estimation.
+The DNN input is the noisy received pilot signal $\mathbf{Y}_p$ and the output is the corresponding channel estimate $\hat{\mathbf{H}}$.
+The DNN is trained to learn a nonlinear mapping between $\mathbf{Y}_p$ and $\hat{\mathbf{H}}$.
 Existing research on DNN-based approaches can be categorized according to the specific neural network architectures employed for channel estimation.

-{\textbf{ChannelNet}}: ChannelNet \cite{soltani:commlett:19} represents one of the initial frameworks that exploits a DNN for OFDM channel estimation.
-In this approach, the channel response is treated as an image.
-An initial estimate of the channel is obtained by applying bilinear interpolation to sparsely located pilot symbols, resulting in a low-resolution and noise-contaminated channel map.
-Then, ChannelNet uses a super-resolution convolutional neural network (i.e., SRCNN) to recover high-resolution spatial features from the interpolated input.
-After this, a denoising convolutional neural network (i.e., DnCNN) is applied, incorporating residual learning and batch normalization to further refine the estimate.
+{\textbf{ChannelNet}}: The ChannelNet~\cite{soltani:commlett:19} is one of the initial DNN-based frameworks for OFDM channel estimation, treating the channel response as a 2D image.
+A bilinear interpolation of the sparse LS estimates at pilot positions yields an initial low-resolution channel map.
+This is then fed into a cascaded architecture.
+A super-resolution convolutional neural network (i.e., SRCNN) recovers high-resolution spatial features.
+A denoising convolutional neural network (i.e., DnCNN) then applies residual learning and batch normalization to suppress residual noise and refine the estimate.

-{\textbf{Channelformer}}: Channelformer \cite{luan2023channelformer} exploits the Attention Transformer architecture for OFDM channel estimation.
+{\textbf{Channelformer}}: The Channelformer \cite{luan2023channelformer} exploits the Attention Transformer architecture for OFDM channel estimation.
 Unlike ChannelNet, Channelformer flattens the LS channel estimate for all pilot subcarriers into a single vector and feeds its real and imaginary parts as two separate input channels.
-Based on this, the encoder captures long-range dependencies among sparse pilot embeddings using the Attention Transformer architecture.
-Instead of the standard Feed-Forward Network, it employs convolutional layers to introduce local inductive bias, while retaining global modeling capabilities through multi-head self-Attention.
-The decoder refines these context-aware features using a residual convolutional network, integrating both global Attention and local structural information.
+The real and imaginary parts of LS pilot estimates are concatenated into a sequence \(\mathbf{X} = \left[ \mathbf{e}_1^{\sf{T}}, \ldots, \mathbf{e}_L^{\sf{T}} \right] \in \mathbb{R}^{L \times 2}\), where $\mathbf{e}_i = \left[ \Re(p_i), \Im(p_i)\right] \in \mathbb{R}^{2}$, which serves as the encoder input.
+The encoder applies the multi-head attention (MHA) mechanism~\cite{vaswani2017attention} to capture global dependencies across sparse pilot positions: